baomidou/mybatis-plus-doc/src/content/docs/en/plugins/index.md

 ### mybatis-config.xml Configuration

-If you are using XML configuration, you can add plugins in `mybatis-config.xml`:
+If you are using XML configuration, you can add the plugin in `mybatis-config.xml`:

 ```xml
 <plugins>